 Unfortunately, our pooches love salt as much as we do.
 Chips, salty biscuits, pretzels, processed meats, cheese… you name it, they love it!

 Salt is bad for dogs if they eat too much of it.
 For example, rock salt left unattended on the kitchen counter or foods with too much salt on them.
 If they eat too much salt, they will have to counteract it by making several trips to the water station.

 Dogs, as well as humans, need sodium as part of the electrolyte balance, so small amounts are not entirely bad for your dog.
 Like most living things, dogs need salt to help balance fluids and keep nerves functioning properly.
 Most dog food you purchase has sodium in it, either naturally occurring from ingredients in the food, or through added salt.
 So, salt, in moderation, is not bad for your dog.
 In excess, however, it can lead to serious health complications and even death.

 Salt poisoning (hypernatremia) is life-threatening.
 If your dog consumes a good quantity of it, please contact your vet for assistance.
 You’ll need to know about how much salt was ingested, as well as your dog’s size and weight, and their usual diet.

 18. Sugary Foods and Drinks

 Dogs have taste buds too.
-Some people believe their dog’s pallet is weird, but the truth is they like it how we like it when it comes to sweets.
+Some people believe their dog’s pallet is weird, but the truth is they like sweets too.
 They also can suffer from addiction to sugar, just like us.

 This explains how the brain works.
 When we eat or drink sugar, the nucleus accumbens area of the brain releases dopamine, which makes us feel good with ourselves.
 When sugar is consumed often and in increasing amounts, we reach some tolerance, which means that we need more sugar to produce the same quantity of dopamine.
 That’s how sugar addiction is explained in both, humans and dogs.
 Also in cats too.